 ANA offers free rental of knitwear and pyjamas for business class customers on certain long-haul flights, while those flying first class receive their own set of pyjamas to keep.
 According to ANA’s website, the matching dark grey knitwear sets will be phased in starting in October 2017.
 The lounge wear set is made from organic cotton and displays the ANA logo on the inside.

-Only available in First.
+British Airway’s blue sleeper suits are only available in First Class.
 The navy suit is embossed with the British Airways logo and the word ‘First’.
 Light and breezy with a loose fit, you’ll often spot them in the Club World cabin on flyers keen to make clear their status.

-Cathay Pacific has partnered with PYE, a luxury men’s clothing brand from Hong Kong to create a sleep suit for their first class passengers.
-The pyjamas, a dark grey button up shirt with matching bottoms, are available on selected long-haul flights.
+Cathay Pacific has partnered with PYE, a luxury men’s clothing brand from Hong Kong, to create a sleep suit for its first class passengers.
+The pyjamas, a dark grey button-up shirt with matching bottoms, are available on selected long-haul flights.
 Made from 100 per cent organic cotton, they are the eco-friendly option, if indeed anything relating to airline travel can be eco-friendly.

 Eithad Airways’s newest line of lounge wear is not only free to take home with you, but encouraged to be worn out of the house time and time again.
 Designed by Emirati brand A Friend of Mine by Xpoze, the sleek black pyjama sets are offered to the airline’s guests on all First Class flights, and also to those staying in The Residence on board the Airbus A380 fleet.
 The pyjamas were designed to be worn comfortably in flight as well as to be worn outdoors and with other articles of clothing.